mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 ## How Tos

-##### 8.1 Activating Output Buffering
+### Activating Output Buffering

-Start MAMP PRO
+1. Start MAMP PRO
-Select File -> Edit Template -> PHP 5.x.x php.ini / PHP 5.x.x php.ini
+2. Select File -> Edit Template -> PHP 5.x.x php.ini / PHP 5.x.x php.ini
-Search this line "output_buffering = Off”
+3. Search this line `output_buffering = Off`
-Change "Off" to "On" or to a maximum number of bytes instead (for example "4096") Save the file
+4. Change `Off` to `On` or to a maximum number of bytes instead (for example `4096`)
+5. Save the file
-Start Servers
+6. Start servers

+---

-##### 8.2 Check the Default Storage Engine of MySQL
+### Check the Default Storage Engine of MySQL

 Open MAMP
 Start the servers